-The editor can't often answer your question.
+The editor usually can't answer your question!

 - Everyone hates "flash-card quizzes" ... please make sure your posting doesn't resemble one :-(

 - We must edit to professional standards!
 We understand that English is not the 1st language of some readers, and that's not a problem.
-But if your posting looks like a hurried text message with misspellings, silly auto-corrects, and no punctuation, we usually can't find time to fix & post it before it's buried under newer mail.
+But if your posting looks like a hurried text message with misspellings, silly auto-corrects, and no punctuation, we often can't find the time to fix & post it before it's buried under newer mail.